cloud-gov/cf-byo-broker/simple-service-broker/README.md

 #### Creating and Binding an Instance

 First, let's create a service instance.
+Make sure you are in the space where the simple-service-broker is deployed, as it is used in this portion of the tutorial.

 * Use `cf create-service` to create a service instance.